AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce.md

 ### `--type`

 Filter by type (when selecting a default activity).
 If a list is given as a single value (e.g. &quot;a,b,c&quot;) it will be split by commas and/or whitespace.
-The % character can be used as a wildcard for the type, e.g. &apos;%var%&apos; to select variable-related activities.
+The % character can be used as a wildcard for the type, e.g. '%var%' to select variable-related activities.

 -  Default: `[]`
 -  Requires a value